07947613070

 • You can contact the registrars by calling 020 7641 7500 or emailing registeroffice@westminster.gov.uk.

-• A very informative site is the A Day to Remember Website.
-It is an official site dedicated to weddings in Westminster, including other licensed venues in the Borough.
+• The A Day to Remember website is the official site dedicated to weddings in Westminster and covers all the licensed venues in the borough.

-• As well as civil marriages, Old Marylebone Town Hall also conducts Civil Ceremonies, Renewals of Vows and Naming Ceremonies and allows photography of them all.
+• In addition to civil marriages, Old Marylebone Town Hall also conducts civil ceremonies, renewals of vows, and naming ceremonies, and it allows photography of them all.

 Bridesmaid with back to camera hugs elderly male relative who is smiling at the photographer at Old Marylebone Town Hall

-I took this shot before the ceremony as the guests greeted each other at the entrance to the Westminster Room, Marylebone’s most prominent wedding venue.
+I photographed this lovely moment before the ceremony as the guests greeted each other at the entrance to the Westminster Room, Marylebone’s central and largest wedding space.

 Bride with father waiting anxiously in corridor at Old Marylebone Town Hall